Today in Pictures, March 25, 2024

 Copy to clipboard

-Penitents of the La Paz brotherhood take part in the Palm Sunday procession in Seville, Spain, on Mar 24, 2024.
+Penitents of the La Paz brotherhood taking part in the Palm Sunday procession in Seville, Spain, on March 24, 2024.
+Palm Sunday is the Christian moveable feast that falls on the Sunday before Easter., which is on March 31 in 2024.

 PHOTO: AFP

-A performer dances over the Ruins of Saint Paul during the Macau International Parade in Macau on Mar 24, 2024.
+A performer dancing over the Ruins of Saint Paul during the Macau International Parade on March 24, 2024.

 PHOTO: AFP

-Graduates of the National Defence Academy of Japan toss their caps in the air during their graduation ceremony in Yokosuka, Kanagawa prefecture on Mar 23, 2024.
+Graduates of the National Defence Academy of Japan tossing their caps in the air during their graduation ceremony in Yokosuka, Kanagawa prefecture, on March 23, 2024.

 PHOTO: AFP

-Members of the Civil Defense carry a girl, who remained more than 12 hours under the rubble of her house, which was destroyed by the heavy rains in Petropolis, Brazil on Mar 23, 2024.
-At least nine people died in the midst of a strong storm that hits the southeast of Brazil, particularly the mountain area of the state of Rio de Janeiro.
+Members of the Civil Defence carrying a girl who was trapped for more than 12 hours under the rubble of her home, which was destroyed by heavy rains in Petropolis, Brazil, on March 23, 2024.
+At least nine people died in the midst of a strong storm that hit the south-east of the country, particularly the mountain area of the state of Rio de Janeiro.

 PHOTO: AFP

-Maximo Garcia, 38, poses for a picture after a Mayan ball game match in Tecpan, Guatemala, on Mar 23, 2024.
-Dressed in shorts, girdle and uncovered torso, members of eleven teams from the region, commemorated the March equinox with a tournament of the ancestral Mayan ball game.
+Mr Maximo Garcia, 38, posing for a picture after a Mayan ball game match in Tecpan, Guatemala, on March 23, 2024.
+Members of eleven teams from the region commemorated the March equinox with a tournament of the ancestral Mayan ball game.

 PHOTO: AFP